IFB-ElixirFr/biosphere/docs/projets.md

 The IFB supports research projects (regional, ANR, European, etc.) by providing bioinformatics and IT infrastructure with dedicated virtual machines, as well as assistance in implementing software environments.

 !!!
 Warning "IMPORTANT!"
-    The IFB cloud is currently available only for analysis purposes and not for permanent data storage.
-In this sense, it is neither backed up nor guaranteed against misuse or system crashes.
+    The IFB cloud is currently available **only for analysis purposes and not for permanent data storage**.
+In this sense, it is **neither backed up nor guaranteed** against misuse or system crashes.

-    The IFB cloud is not authorized to host health data (HDS), industrial or more broadly sensitive and confidential data of high importance.
+    The IFB cloud is **not authorized to host health data (HDS), industrial or more broadly sensitive and confidential data of high importance**.

 ## Setting up a project group